-Pixie’s story that you are about to read illustrates that when an animal is bred to specialize this heavily in one desirable trait, or function, all other functions have to take a back seat.
+Pixie’s story illustrates that when an animal is bred to specialise this heavily in one desirable trait, or function, all other functions have to take a back seat.
 Way back.

-The result is similar to when we take a piece of land and make it unable to grow anything other than a single crop: it becomes unable to perform the functions necessary to maintaining its own health, and then we have to prop it up with lots of unnatural inputs to keep it from collapsing.
+The result is similar to what happens with mono-cropping, or mono-cultures: when you take a piece of land and make it unable to grow anything other than a single crop, it becomes unable to perform the functions necessary to maintaining its own health.
+And then you have to prop it up with lots of unnatural inputs to keep it from collapsing.

 When Pixie has a calf, the volume of milk she produces exceeds the size of the calf.
-It’s as if the calf is an afterthought.
-(I’m regretful that I’ve never taken a picture of Pixie with one of her calves right after calving, because its something you have to see to believe.)
+It’s as if the calf is an afterthought (I regret that I’ve never taken a picture of Pixie with one of her calves right after calving because it’s something you have to see to believe.)